PARIS | BARCELONA

 An exhibition of Surrealist Women is presented for the first time in Spain, embracing works by artists Valentine Hugo, Maruja Mallo, Lee Miller, Frida Kahlo, Dora Maar, Remedios Varo, Ángeles Santos and Leonora Carrington.

 Mayoral commemorated the 80th-anniversary of the Spanish Republic Pavilion at the 1937 International Exposition in Paris, with a replica of "The Reaper" by Joan Miró, his great lost work.

 Mayoral presented an immersive exhibition recreating Miró’s studio, curated by Elvira Cámara, Director of The Fundació Pilar i Joan Miró in Mallorca and produced in collaboration with Joan Punyet Miró, the artist’s grandson.

 Mayoral inaugurated a solo show devoted to Chillida in 2015 with the collaboration of the Fundación Eduardo Chillida-Pilar Belzunce.
 The project embraced an accurate selection of drawings, sculptures, graphic works by the artist and the film 'Art and Dreams'.
 It received the GAC Award for Best Exhibition.

 Mayoral celebrated its 25th-anniversary with an exhibition on Joan Miró and Alexander Calder, organized in collaboration with Successió Miró and Calder Foundation, presenting 40 artworks.
 Miró’s grandson, Joan Punyet Miró, inaugurated the exhibition.

 Mayoral presented a Picasso solo-show in collaboration with Maya Picasso.

-Mayoral organizes a retrospective exhibition to commemorate the centenary of the birth of Dalí's.
+Mayoral organized a retrospective exhibition commemorating the centenary of Dalí's birthday.